 - Cardiac tumour surgery In some patients with a tumour on or in their heart, an operation may be offered to remove the tumour either fully or partially.

 - Closure of a patent foramen ovale

+(PFO) or atrial septal defect (ASD) -

-(PFO) Occasionally, a PFO which is a
+occasionally, a PFO or ASD, which

-'hole in the heart' may be discovered
+represent a 'hole in the heart' may be

-on echocardiogram.
-This will have been
+discovered on echocardiogram.
+This

-present from birth but is associated
+will have been present from birth but

-with some complications.
-In patients
+is associated with some complications.

-undergoing heart surgery in whom a PFO
+In patients undergoing heart surgery in

-is discovered, this may be closed either by
+whom a PFO or ASD is discovered, this

+may be closed either by sewing the hole

-sewing the hole or using a patch to cover
+or using a patch to cover the hole.

-the hole.

 - Pericardiectomy The pericardium is the sac which contains the heart.
+In some

-In some patients the sac can become abnormal and constrict the heart.
+patients the sac can become abnormal and constrict the heart.
 During a pericardiectomy, the sac will be partially removed to allow normal heart function.

-- Septal myomectomy An abnormally thickened muscle in the area between the pumping chambers (septum), can obstruct blood flow out of the heart and cause symptoms.
+Septal mymectomy - An abnormally thickened muscle in the area between the pumping chambers (septum), can obstruct blood flow out of the heart and cause symptoms.
 In this operation, the excess muscle can be removed.